MichaelBaker/mpl-v1/readme.md

 - [X] Generate valid JS for functions
 - [X] Add native functions (functions with literal js/llvm output)
 - [X] Add name resolution for Untyped
-- [ ] Fix source annotations for grouping parentheses
-- [ ] Parameterize the typeof lambda parameters and add a typeclass for extracting their "names" for the purpose of creating bindings
-- [ ] Move errors into the compiler functions, rather than using Haskell's `error`.
-Use ExceptT.
-- [ ] Add modules
-- [ ] Add to Untyped for using identifiers that aren't in scope.
+- [X] Add typechecking phase for Typed
+- [X] Generate valid JS for Typed
-- [ ] Add a Core language that the syntax can be translated into and is simpler to work with
+- [X] Add a Core language that the syntax can be translated into and is simpler to work with
-- [ ] Add explanations for the inclusion of various features
-- [ ] Add bindings for top level identifiers to Common
-- [ ] Generate valid JS for Typed
-- [ ] Generate valid LLVM for Typed
-- [ ] Add typechecking phase for Typed
-- [ ] Add pretty printing for Untyped
-- [ ] Add pretty printing for Typed
-- [ ] Use the pretty printer for auto formatting files
-- [ ] Create the base Unmanaged syntax
-- [ ] Create the base Unmanaged parser
-- [ ] JS backend for Unmanaged
-- [ ] LLVM backend for Unmanaged
-- [ ] Handle syntax suggestions in the middle of a line
-- [ ] Use examples to generate syntax error heuristics: https://research.swtch.com/yyerror
-- [ ] Pull in big decimal/integer library for IEEE JS math
-- [ ] Create formal proofs of the type checker etc...

-## TODO Think about
+## To Think about

 - [ ] Information hiding and backwards compatibility.
 Should breaking backwards compatibilty be impossible or at least exception rather than rule?
 - [ ] What is the ideal place for errors to arise?
 I'm currently thinking that parsing should be almost sure to succeed that way you have a lot of context for producing nice errors.